HannahSones/ProfessionalREADMEGenerator/ProfessionalREADME.md

 -------------
 ## Contributing
-Feel free to contribute to this project
+Feel free to contribute to this project or contact me if you have any questions

 --------------
 ## Tests